 Celebration Chase Trend Analysis

-✅ The trend factor which had produced 10+ winners and shows the best LSP, an LSP of +0.04 is when runners last place was 1 start ago.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +5.54, is when runners finished in 1st last time out.

-❌ The worst performing factor that has failed to produce a single winner is when the runner's last place was 2 starts ago, when backing these the trend shows a record of 0-42.
+❌ The worst performing factor that has failed to produce a single winner is when runners last place was 2 starts ago, when backing these, the trend shows a record of 0-38.

-The course which has produced the most winners of the Celebration Chase is Cheltenham, there has been a total number of 11 winners of this race who ran at Cheltenham last time out.
-The next best course which has produced the second most winners is Aintree, there has been a total number of 5 winners of this race who ran at Aintree last time out.
+The course which has produced the most winners of the Celebration Chase is Cheltenham, there have been a total of 11 winners of this race who ran at Cheltenham last time out.
+The next best course which has produced the second most winners is Aintree, there have been a total of 4 winners of this race who ran at Aintree last time out.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 138 runners whilst the Female runners have produced 0 winners from a total of 2 runners.
+The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 134 runners, whilst the Female runners have produced 0 winners from a total of 2 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Celebration Chase: